snapshot-labs/snapshot-docs/user-guides/spaces/turbo-plan.md

 * **Expanded proposal content limit**\
   Increase in the maximum character limit for proposal content from 10,000 to 40,000 characters.
 * **Increased proposal choices limit**\
-  Increase in the maximum number of choices per proposal from 500 to 1000 characters.
+  Increase in the maximum number of choices per proposal from 500 to 1000.
 * **Increased proposal submission limit**\
   Increase the limit of proposals from 20 to 40 daily and from 100 to 200 monthly.
 * **Customizable whitelabel interface**\